 However, your prospective clients and customers will also have additional inquiries, such as your stance on matters like the use of sustainable materials or the location of the factories that make your products.
 Instead of leaving consumers to come to their own judgments, you have the chance to address these issues on your company website.

-Small business websites: In the modern economy, small businesses make up a sizable percentage.
+- Small business websites: Small businesses make up a sizable percentage in the modern economy.
 Small- to medium-sized business owners must create an online presence in the age of globalization.
 This will not only enlist their business in the local competition but also allow them to promote their business on a larger scale.

 These websites are often modest in size, with perhaps a couple or many pages describing the products and services offered by the company.
 Websites for your neighborhood mechanic, dentist, or barber shop are examples of this type of website.